Your First Solo Trip Should Be Portugal

 If you gain confidence in Portugal, you can extend your trip into Spain or Morocco.
 For example, plenty of budget airlines fly between Portugal and Madrid, and these flights can actually be cheaper than the trains.
 As for myself, I would’ve loved to head over to Spain, but alas, spring break is only a week and a half.
 I’m making up for it this year, though.

 In addition, Portugal is a fantastic springboard if you have time to spare and wanna fly to the rest of the continent.
 Just make sure to book your budget flights well in advance to take full advantage of any deals.

 Of course, you can stay in Portugal for five months and still have a fantastic time!
 Who am I to judge, right?

 So yeah, I hope I convinced you that your first solo trip should be Portugal!
 I proved it, haha.

 Are you planning a trip to Portugal?
 Even just Lisbon?
 Is Portugal on your bucket list?
 What towns and cities would you recommend for travelers?
 For more information about this amazing country, check out Lonely Planet’s most recent guide book.

 Note: Some of the links are affiliate links and therefore I make a small commission on any purchases at no additional cost to you.

-Here are some more posts to help you plan your solo trip to Portugal!
+Here are some more posts to help you plan your upcoming solo trip to Portugal!
+I’ll continue to update this list to keep it current for you all.
 Enjoy!